 The wand, given to Sionis by Lady Sonea in his childhood, was named Iliera.
-The Loremaster waited as long as he could, then finally tapped his quill to stop taking notes and turned to face Sionis.
+Vestria waited as long as she could, then finally tapped her quill to stop taking notes and turned to face Sionis.

 Sionis nodded.
 “Of course.
 The wand was better suited in Sellia’s hands than my own.
 She was very good at using it for magical purposes, and I had already lost it once, hadn’t I?”

 “But, how did we get from there to here,” Vestria asked, pulling the broken pieces of wood from her backpack and placing them on the table.
 “Is this not the same wand?
 Is this not Iliera?”

 Sionis smiled.
 “Oh, I’m sorry.
 Did you think the story was over?”

 Vestria frowned.
 “There is more?”

 “A lot more, young one,” Sionis said.
 “I was just returning to Azirin!”

 “You know they call me the Collector, Sionis Sepher.
 I’ve done research in this department,” Vestria said as she flipped through some scrolls.
 “Your airships showed up in Stonehaven, you discovered that the virus had slowed after you all killed Aeshma at the Grid.
 The Princess of Lederan, Ayla, retreated to the frozen realm of your World Ship.
 With a fully prepared army at your back, the southern realm prepared for the Yunai to arrive.
 The stellar vessel, also known as a Traveler, arrived as expected, but it was not full of Yunai.
 It was packed with refugees from another World Ship.”

 Sionis frowned.
 “I had a much longer version of it to tell.”